jquorning/AdaBOSS/README.md

 # Abram

 The OS.
+(Not a UNIX variant)

-Starting af Application Framework.
+* Starting af Application Framework as application.
-Adding nano-kernel.
+* Adding nano-kernel.
-Making it work.
+* Making it work.
-Porting OS features (network etc from Hurd).
+* Rewrite OS services (network etc from Hurd) to Ada.
+* Add UNIX API
+* Port applications (Debian style)

 ## Status